 In February, the MP for Chippenham Michelle Donelan wrote to Phillip Whitehead (then Leader of Wiltshire Council) to declare concerns about the Future Chippenham scheme and associated development, and threaten the withdrawal of her support for the HIF bid.
 The letter and Whitehead's response can be viewed here.
 Donelan later responded again to say she intends to work through issues with the MHCLG minister and continue to represent constituents' concerns.

 We are urged to keep the pressure on Michelle Donelan as her initial support for the funding provided required evidence of 'public support' which has never otherwise been demonstrated.

 A motion passed at Chippenham Full Council on 16th June 2021, resulted in the sending of a letter to Wiltshire Council's Chief Executive, copying Michele Donelan, Robert Jenrick (Secretary of State for MHCLG), and Homes England.
 The Press release and letter can be viewed here.

-At its extraordinary meeting on Thursday 4th March Chippenham Town Council agreed to respond 'that they did not support the proposals for any road in Chippenham'.
-Full press release here.
+At extraordinary meetings on 15th February and 4th March Calne and then Chippenham Town Councils agreed that they did not support the proposals.
+Full Chippenham press release here.